nl

 The -i

-option allows you to specify a positive integer as the step value (default is 1
+option allows you to specify an integer as the step value (default is 1

 ).